croozer4/fleet-management-system/README.md

 **Security:**
 - Passwords hashed with BCrypt to protect against brute force attacks.
 - JWT tokens used for stateless authentication with role-based claims.
-- Security configuration permits unauthenticated access to /api/auth/login and protects other endpoints.
+- Security configuration permits unauthenticated access to `/api/auth/login` and `/api/auth/refresh` to protects other endpoints.
 - `LastLogin` field updated upon successful login.